TinkerTools/poltype2/README.md

 * Make sure if using custom receptor parameters, then either adding to keyfilename or in prmfilepath
 * Use submitlocally=False if you do not wish to submit dynamics jobs locally.
 * For HFE, if your ligand is charged and you want to compute the salt hydration free energy, add "salthfe=True"
+* For running dynamics on a cluster, add keyword ``submitlocally=False``.
+Then program will wait for you to complete the jobs in text file (output files will be parsed for completion).

 #### Minimum Input Example Binding Free Energy